 The 100 students along with their parents/guardians arrived in Florida for the Disney Dreamers Academy on Thursday and participated in a parade at the Magic Kingdom.
 They were later informed the event was canceled.

 Three local high school students from the New York City area attend this year’s event.
 Fatoumata Soumare from Brooklyn, Myah Mitchell from Cambria Heights, Queens and Danielle Phillip from Valley Stream were among the 100.

 The move comes as The Walt Disney Company announced on Thursday that it’s closing Walt Disney World, Disneyland in California and Disneyland Paris on Sunday through the end of March.
 Disney Cruise Line is also suspending all departures beginning Saturday.

 Hotels at Walt Disney World and Disney Springs in Florida and Disneyland Paris will remain open until further notice.

 “In an abundance of caution and in the best interest of our guests and employees, we are processing with the closure of our theme parks,” Disney Parks said in a statement on Twitter.

-Since 2008, Walt Disney World Resort has provided all-expenses-paid trips to more than 1,200 students, plus a parent or guardian, to participate in the annual Disney Dreamers Academy.
+The Disney Dreamers Academy began in 2008 and has provided all-expenses-paid trips to more than 1,200 students, plus a parent or guardian, to participate in the annual Disney Dreamers Academy.
 Students are selected from thousands of applicants who answered essay questions about their personal stories and dreams for the future.